VinPassed

 Remove Missouri plates

-Missouri license plates stay with the seller.
-Remove before delivery regardless of where the buyer lives.
+Missouri plates stay with you.
+Take them off before delivery, no matter where the buyer lives.

 Notice of Sale filing

-Per DOR FAQ, the Notice of Sale (Form 5049) is not technically required when selling to an out-of-state buyer.
-However, filing one protects you from liability if the buyer fails to register the vehicle and a ticket or toll is issued in your name while it is still technically in your name in Missouri records.
+Missouri does not strictly require a Notice of Sale (Form 5049) when you sell to an out-of-state buyer.
+Filing one anyway protects you: if the buyer never registers the car and a ticket or toll is issued while it is still in your name in Missouri records, your filing is your proof the car was gone.

 Buyer’s home state governs registration

-The out-of-state buyer takes the assigned Missouri title to their home state DMV.
-Their state’s inspection, registration, and tax rules apply from that point.
-Missouri’s title brand carryover rules no longer apply — the receiving state’s rules govern whether any Missouri brand is carried forward.
+The out-of-state buyer takes the signed Missouri title to their own DMV, and from there their state’s inspection, registration, and tax rules take over.
+Missouri’s brand-carryover rules no longer apply; the receiving state decides whether any Missouri brand follows the car.

 Illinois buyers specifically

-An Illinois resident buying from a Missouri dealer or private seller pays Missouri sales tax at point of sale (if dealer) or takes the title to Illinois DMV (if private party).
-At Illinois registration, the buyer owes any difference if Illinois’ combined rate exceeds what was paid.
-Illinois state rate is 6.25% vs. Missouri’s 4.225% — a 2.025% gap at state level.
-Cook County adds 1% more.
-On a $20,000 Missouri-purchased vehicle registered in Cook County, the additional Illinois tax is approximately $605.
+An Illinois resident buying from a Missouri dealer pays Missouri sales tax at the sale; buying private-party, they take the title to the Illinois DMV.
+Either way, at Illinois registration they owe any shortfall.
+Illinois charges 6.25% to Missouri’s 4.225%, a gap of about 2 points.
+Cook County adds another 1% on top.
+On a $20,000 car bought in Missouri and registered in Cook County, the extra Illinois tax is roughly $605.

 Fact Check